html5rocks/www.html5rocks.com/content/tutorials/security/content-security-policy/en/index.markdown

 ## Real World Usage

-CSP is quite usable in Chrome 16+ and Firefox 4+, and it's expected to gain at least limited support in IE 10.
-Safari's current implementation is lacking, but WebKit nightlies work just as well as Chrome, so there's hope for the next iteration of Safari.
+CSP is quite usable in Chrome 16+, Safari 6+, and Firefox 4+, and has (very) limited support in IE 10.
 Massive sites like Twitter have deployed the header ([Twitter's case study](http://engineering.twitter.com/2011/03/improving-browser-security-with-csp.html) is worth a read), and the standard is very much ready for you to start playing around on your own sites.

 The first step towards crafting a policy for your application is to evaluate the resources you're actually loading.
 Once you think you have a handle on how things are put together in your app, set up a policy based on those requirements.
 Let's walk through a few common use-cases, and determine how we'd best be able to support them within the protective confines of CSP: